Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 Our assertion was correct, we are wildly oscillating around the `0` setpoint.
 The notebook used to produce the above plot is available [here](./notebooks/offset_from_master.ipynb).

+TODO: Still investigating how to get this resolved.
+May need work on Ouster side since it is the slave.
+Stay tuned...